 Capsules should be swallowed whole with a glass of water or milk.

 Do not open the capsules and do not take any capsules that are damaged.

 When to take it

-ROACCUTANE may be taken once or twice a day and must always be taken with meals.
+Roaccutane may be taken once or twice a day and must always be taken with food.

 Do not try to make up for missed doses by taking an extra dose.